puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 Classes written this way should clearly state which variables to set in their documentation.

-Top-scope variables can be set in the PE console, site.pp, and the puppet agent (in the form of facts).
+Top-scope variables can be set in the PE console, site.pp, and the Puppet agent (in the form of facts).
 You must make sure that any given variable will **only come from one data source.**

 The site.pp file is in a unique position, as it can convert arbitrary data from Hiera, PuppetDB, or an external CMDB into top-scope variables.